havietthang/Semantic-Edge-Enrichment-for-Inter-Community-Conflict-Prediction-in-Reddit/README.md

 ## Repository Layout

 We keep this repository intentionally simple.
 We use one large README instead of separate documentation files.
-This README contains the project description, notebook order, data-access notes, reproducibility notes, figure manifest, table summaries, citation text, and responsible-use notes.
+This README contains the project description, notebook order, data-access notes, reproducibility notes, software/API notes, figure explanations, table summaries, citation text, and responsible-use notes.

 ```text
 .